rindev6/instagramvideocontroller/README.md

 A small dashboard where you can control the video you watch on Instagram.

-You can edit the code as you wish and create your own add-on.

 The add-on was tested only in the Firefox browser.